sjdv1982/seamless/silk.md

+# Silk objects

+A Silk object doesn't hold state itself.
+It is only a *wrapper* around:
+- an *data instance* (data object)
+- an associated Silk schema
+- a form dict that describes the form:
+   The data instance is plain (list/dict), binary (Numpy), or a mix of the two.
+   For more details, (see *form* below)

+A Silk object provides protected access to the instance:
+- Accessing a Silk object returns either a scalar or a Silk sub-object.
+This sub-object is constructed on-the-fly, wrapping a sub-instance and a Silk sub-schema and a form sub-dict.
+- Silk object provides and API that supports both .property and ["property"].
+- Silk object provides an identical API no matter the form of the instance.
+For example, if the Silk schema indicates an array of ints, and the instance is either [5,2,1] or np.array([5,2,1]) then silkobject[0] will return 5 (int).
+- Assigning to a Silk object attribute will check that the modified instance validates against the Silk schema.
+Typically, the first attribute assignment will modify the Silk schema too (type inference).
+- Note that a data instance may only ever contain plain and binary data.
+  Assigning an arbitrary Python object to a under-defined schema (i.e. an object schema without any properties) will do a recursive isinstance(obj, (np.ndarray, dict, list, tuple, <scalar>) ) check, building the form dict in the process.
+Moreover, dicts, lists and unhashable tuples will be deep-copied (after recursion).
+  Numpy arrays and hashable tuples (after recursion) will simply be assigned to the data (sub-)instance.
+  Numpy arrays will be recursed if their dtype contains Python objects.
+- In a data instance, hashable tuples will be converted to lists upon (i.e. right before) modification.
+- You can always get access to the raw data (plain, binary or mixed).
+Obviously, this allows you to create invalid (non-schema-validating) data instances, so you may want to backup (deep-copy) your data instance first.
+  However, it is guaranteed that raw data access is the *only* way to create invalid instances (assuming the schema
+    remains constant).
+- Numpy form and raw binary form may not exactly be the same.
+For example, for a vararray in binary form of length 2 and space 5, the raw binary form would be binary-encoded {"data": np.array([1,2,0,0,0]) "length": 2}
+  whereas the numpy form would be np.array([1,2]), with the same underlying memory pointer as "data" but a different shape.

+In very advanced future versions of Silk, it will be possible to bootstrap the Silk object API itself using Silk. i.e. the entire Silk object method API is just another Python text cell that is live-interpreted.

+# Silk schemas

 Silk schemas are a superset of JSON schema.
 A schema that validates against a Silk schema will always validate against JSON schema too, if in plain form, and if converted as below.